-If we could step back in time and look at some of the bread recipes that were popular, here are some of the key points we would probably notice:
+If we could go back in time and witness some of the popular medieval bread recipes, we would notice some key things:

 The most popular way of baking bread was done by the poor.
 Peasants would take their usually meagre amount of grain and grind it by hand in a wooden mortar or a stone trough.
 They would then mix it with water and bake what was known as unleavened bread (or oatcakes).